The Australian Wars: Ratings

 The premiere episode on 21 September 2022 was SBS' highest-rated program with 154,000 viewers overnight.
 The final episode on 5 October had a viewing audience of 147,000 on overnight ratings, rising to 335,000 on daily consolidated ratings.

 Awards and nominations

 The series won Best Documentary/Factual Series at the 3rd Australian International Documentary Conference Awards in March 2023, with the jury statement saying "From the opening minutes, we all agreed that The Australian Wars stood out as a superbly crafted piece of television.
 But as those opening minutes went by, it quickly became apparent how such masterful craftsmanship was serving a story of far-reaching significance."

+The Australian Wars won the Silver Logie for Most Outstanding Factual or Documentary Program, an award chosen by a television industry jury, at the Logie Awards of 2023.

 Casting director Anousha Zarkesh won the 2022 Casting Guild of Australia Award for 'Achievement in Casting' for the series.
 The script, by Jacob Hickey, Rachel Perkins and Don Watson, was shortlisted for the Betty Roland Prize for Scriptwriting at the 2023 New South Wales Premier's Literary Awards.

+Perkins and Reynolds were jointly awarded the 2022 Annual History Citation Award by the History Council of New South Wales "for their outstanding contributions to the research, writing and filmmaking of Australian (Frontier) Wars history and for communicating history to broad audiences."
+The film was a finalist for the 2023 Screen Diversity and Inclusion (SDIN) Award at the 21st Annual Screen Producers Australia Awards.

+Episode 1 won the 2023 Digital History Prize, New South Wales Premier's History Awards, recognising the work of Perkins, Darren Dale, Hickey and Watson and Blackfella Films.

+Winner of the AACTA Award for Best Documentary or Factual Program in 2024.